 Chenn’s benefaction will also be used for scholarship support for both graduate business students and undergraduate students, with $2 million going to scholarships for full-time MBA students at Chicago Booth, and an additional $2 million directed toward the College’s Odyssey Scholarship Program for undergraduate students.
 In recognition, the College will name a residential house after Chenn in the Woodlawn Residential Commons, a new student residence hall that will open in the fall of 2020.

 “This generous gift will have a transformational and lasting impact on areas of great need at the College and of high priority at the university and Chicago Booth,” said Madhav Rajan, Booth Dean and George Pratt Shultz Professor of Accounting.
-“The Center in Hong Kong is pivotal to the university’s and Booth’s Asia strategy.
+“The campus in Hong Kong is pivotal to the university’s and Booth’s Asia strategy.
 Scholarships allow us to attract the most talented students, at both the undergraduate and graduate level.
 And the Innovation Fund supports ventures that have the potential to benefit society for years to come.
 We are deeply grateful for Dave’s vision and philanthropy.”

 Finally, Chenn’s gift will provide $3 million to the UChicago Innovation Fund, which is managed by the Polsky Center for Entrepreneurship and Innovation.
 The Innovation Fund provides proof-of-concept funding to UChicago-affiliated ventures and technologies that have the greatest promise to drive societal impact.
 The Innovation Fund fills a critical gap in venture funding, providing early capital that is often unavailable, helping bring groundbreaking ideas to market.